 Want to find a different way to take notes, prepare for exams, manage your time, or even organize your assignments?
-We cover it all in our FREE Academic Skills Workshops.
-They're held nearly every Wednesday from 5:00-6:00 p.m. in Bear Down Gym.
+We cover it all in our FREE Academic Skills Workshops that are offered during fall and spring semesters.

-New in Fall '16!
-The THINK TANK and International Student Services (ISS) present a 7-week conversational speaking series—an opportunity to practice and strengthen communication skills while learning academic success strategies.
-All workshops are held on Wednesdays from 4-5 PM in the Office of Student Engagement (SUMC Suite 248).
+THINK TANK and International Student Services (ISS) present a conversational speaking series—an opportunity to practice and strengthen communication skills while learning academic success strategies.
+These FREE workshops are offered during fall and spring semesters.

 When submitting a workshop request, please observe the following guidelines: